garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 <img src="images/pytest/amitesting.png" alt="am i testubfg" style="height: 350px;"/>

-No we are at the beef of this article, you need to test the pyspark code.
+Now we are at the beef of this article, you need to test the pyspark code.
 The first thing you'll need is a spark session.
 When I built tests previously I had a class (SparkTestCase) that derived from unittest.TestCase.
-The in the test setUp() function it created the sparksession and attached it as a property of the SparkTestCase.
-This worked well but pytest has better ways of doing things - [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html)!
+Then in the unittest setUp() function it created the sparksession and attached it as a property of the SparkTestCase.
+This worked well.
+Pytest has better ways of doing things - [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html)!

 Fixtures are used to feed things into your test and make things more modular and generally neater.
 There are many builtin fixtures such as tmpdir which creates a temporary folder for your test.
 They are also used to control the startup and teardown functions of tests.